powercodeacademy/phrg-rails-project/README.md

 8. Your forms should correctly display validation errors.
 Your fields should be enclosed within a fields_with_errors class and error messages describing the validation failures must be present within the view.

-9. Your application must be, within reason, a DRY (Do-Not-Repeat-Yourself) Rails app.
+9. Your application must be, within reason, a DRY (Don't-Repeat-Yourself) Rails app.
 Logic present in your controllers should be encapsulated as methods in your models.
 Your views should use helper methods and partials to be as logic-less as possible.
 Follow patterns in the [Rails Style Guide](https://github.com/bbatsov/rails-style-guide) and the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).

 10. **Do not** use scaffolding to build your project.
 Your goal here is to learn.
 Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding.
 That’s why we do not allow the use of scaffolding for projects.